JuhoKon/iBeacon-server/README.md

 ### API Endpoint documentation

-See this: [Built with apidocs](https://juhokon.github.io/NextJS-Test/apidoc/index.html).
-This is a link to the docs/apidoc - folders HTML - file, which contains the documentation.
+API-docs are found under the docs/apidoc - folders as a HTML file.
 The file can be accessed directly, or you can configure for example, github pages to show the docs.

 # Development